igorkll/syslbuild/gnuboxmaker_readme.md

 ## startup sound modes
 * none - the power-on sound is not used
-* init - It plays the sound as early as possible. almost immediately after downloading the audio driver. ideal for devices without a screen like Bluetooth speakers.
+* init - It plays the sound as early as possible. almost immediately after loading the audio driver. ideal for devices without a screen like Bluetooth speakers.
 * logo - It plays a sound when the load logo appears.
 It ONLY works with "boot_splash" enabled AND DOES NOT WORK on devices without a screen.

 ## how self-update works